 We’re smack dab in the middle of the pandemic of fear brought on by the Coronavirus or Covid-19.
 At least we hope it’s the middle and not just the beginning as so many predict.

-After visiting the local grocery store yesterday and seeing the empty shelves, never-ending lines, and feeling the overall anxiety in the air, I can’t help ponder how we got here?
+After visiting the local grocery store yesterday and seeing the empty shelves, never-ending lines, and feeling the overall anxiety in the air, I can’t help but ponder how we got here?

 As Americans, we live our lives in such a bubble.
 It seems the rest of the world is better prepared to handle most of these inevitable trials and difficulties.
 We’re not only spoiled by modern conveniences but we’ve been weakened by them too.

 We’ve grown too far removed from hunting and gathering, from seedtime and harvest.
 We’re impressed with ourselves when we do the simplest thing to provide our own food.
-Growing vegetables, going out back and killing a chicken for dinner, reaching for a jar of our very own preserved peaches in the dead of winter didn’t impress anybody 100 years ago.
+Growing vegetables, going out back and killing a chicken for dinner, or reaching for a jar of our very own preserved peaches in the dead of winter didn’t impress anybody 100 years ago.
 It was normal.

 We should be more involved in the whole food process.